What is a Flexible Sigmoidoscopy?

 The lower colon and rectum must be completely empty for a flexible sigmoidoscopy to be thorough and safe.
-Some doctors recommend a combination of a laxative and a small enema before the test.
+Some doctors recommend a combination of a laxative and an enema before the test.
 Some doctors may advise the patient to drink only clear liquids for 12 to 24 hours before the procedure is scheduled.
-A liquid diet means clear, fat-free bouillon or broth, gelatin, strained fruit juice (no grape juice or any liquid with red color), water, plain and unsweetened coffee or tea, or diet soda.
 The night before, or even immediately before the flexible sigmoidoscopy, the patient may be given an enema, which is a liquid solution that washes out the lower intestine.

 What Happens During a Flexible Sigmoidoscopy?

 During the test, the patient is positioned on the left side with knees drawn up toward the chest.
 First, the doctor will do a digital rectal exam by gently inserting a gloved and lubricated finger into the rectum to check for any abnormalities.

 Next, the sigmoidoscope is inserted into the rectum, and the patient will feel some pressure.
 Air is introduced through the scope to expand the colon and help the doctor see adequately.
 As the scope is slowly removed, the lining of the bowel is carefully examined.
 A hollow channel in the center of the scope allows for the passage of an instrument called a forceps for obtaining a biopsy if needed.

 What Are the Possible Outcomes of a Flexible Sigmoidoscopy?